-LOPIC SFSP (Workshop Registration Due January) SEAMLESS SUMMER OPTION (Application Due by May 15) Monitoring Required by State Subject to review by State at least once every 3 years.
+TOPIC SFSP (Training Registration Begins in January) SEAMLESS SUMMER OPTION (Application Due by May 15) Monitoring Required by State • Subject to review by State at least once every 3 years.
 Administration Review (AR) every 5 years.
 At least one seamless site must be included in a AR of an SFA.
 Type of Sites and How Eligibility is Determined Open or Restricted-Open - Based on 50 percent Free/Reduce-Price (F/R) enrollment of the attendance area of a school or census block-group data.
-Closed Enrolled - 50 percent of children enrolled in needy or noneedy areas and are eligible for F/RP benefits.
+Closed Enrolled - 50 percent of children enrolled based on the low-income report and are eligible for F/RP benefits.
 Residential Camps - Only meals for children who qualify for F/RP benefits are reimbursed.
-Open or Restricted-Open - Same as SFSP Closed Enrolled - Same eligibility criteria, except that must be located in noneedy areas only.
-Residential Camps - Not eligible Meal Pattern May use SFSP or NSLP/SBP/ASSP menu-planning approach • Must use NSLP/SBP meal pattern requirements Eligible Participants • Children in low-income areas 18 years or younger, a person 21 years or older who meets the state definition of having a physical or mental disability. • Same as SFSP Public Notice • SFA/Sponsor is required to send a public media notice regarding program and eligibility.
+Open or Restricted-Open - Same as SFSP Closed Enrolled - Same eligibility criteria, except they must be located in non-needy areas only.
+Residential Camps - Not eligible Meal Pattern • May use SFSP or NSLP/SBP/ASSP menu-planning approach • Must use NSLP/SBP meal pattern requirements Eligible Participants • Children in low-income areas 18 years or younger, a person 21 years or older who meets the state definition of having a physical or mental disability. • Same as SFSP Public Notice • SFA/Sponsor is required to send a public media notice regarding program and eligibility.
 Public media notice may be done, but it is not required.
 SFA must state how each site (excluding closed enrolled sites) will advertise availability of meals to the neighborhood community.
-Weekend Meals • Available with State agency Approval only • Available with State agency approval only Times of Operation May - September for traditional school calendar areas October - April during unanticipated school closures (i.e., emergencies) During student vacations for schools on continuous year calendar • Same as SFSP Meal Service Locations Schools Camps Churches Housing Projects Migrant Centers Libraries Parks Other public sites where children gather • Same as SFSP Meal Cost for Children All Meals are Free (Although camps are only reimbursed for children who qualify for free or reduced-priced meals, camp sponsors may, and usually do, provide meals free of charge to all children) • Same as SFSP
+Weekend Meals • Available with State agency Approval only • Available with State agency approval only Times of Operation • May - September for traditional school calendar areas • October - April during unanticipated school closures (i.e., emergencies) • Same as SFSP Meal Service Locations Schools Camps Churches Housing Projects Migrant Centers Libraries Parks Other public sites where children gather • Same as SFSP Meal Cost for Children All Meals are Free (Although camps are only reimbursed for children who qualify for free or reduced-priced meals, camp sponsors may, and usually do, provide meals free of charge to all children) • Same as SFSP